If you have persistent pain, catching, or swelling in your knee, a procedure known as arthroscopy may help relieve these problems.

 ACL Tear occurs when the knee faces twisting movement or hyperextension while playing contact sports such as football, soccer, etc. Thus, ACL injury usually occurs by rapidly changing directions, sudden stopping, slowing down, or incorrect landing from a jump.

 When the injury occurs to the ACL, a usual “pop” sound is heard and one may feel that their knee is giving way.
 There occurs a buckling sensation in the knee with twisting movement.
-The symptoms of ACL Tear include severe pain, swelling, and loss of range of motion.
+The symptoms of ACL Tear include severe pain, swelling, and instability.

 The Anterior Cruciate Ligament or ACL is one of the prime ligaments stabilizing the knee joint.
 Its location in the middle of the knee joint running from the femur (thighbone) to the tibia (shinbone) along with the PCL stabilizes the rotational movements of the knee joint.